near-examples/workshop--exploring-assemblyscript-contracts/README.md

 **Contract Context**

-NEAR Protocol requires that each account only have 1 contract deployed to its storage.
+NEAR Protocol accounts are initially created without an associated contract.
+Each account can have a maximum of 1 contract deployed to its storage.
 The account maintains a copy of the contract code as well as any state storage consumed by the contract.
 You can read more about [accounts on the NEAR platform here](https://docs.nearprotocol.com/docs/concepts/account).

 - [ ] an example of using `context.sender` which represents the account that signed the current transaction
 - [ ] an example of a unit test where the test explicitly sets the `signer_account_id` to control `context.sender`